ShivaSubhanS/MoRo/README.md

 ```
 By default, the rendering result will be saved to `./exp/mask_transformer/MIMO-vit-release/video_train`, under the same directory of the released model checkpoint.

 The focal length can be optionally provided.
 If not provided, it will be estimated via HumanFOV from [CameraHMR](https://github.com/pixelite1201/CameraHMR/).
+Please download the checkpoint following [here](https://github.com/pixelite1201/CameraHMR/blob/65d11a0640d23c60f55ec82ae54298e9e7e549e0/scripts/fetch_demo_data.sh#L18) and place it under `ckpt/cam_model_cleaned.ckpt`.

 ## Training